iterate-ch/docs/protocols/dracoon.md

 ## Connecting

 - {download}`Download<http://profiles.cyberduck.io.s3.amazonaws.com/DRACOON%20(OAuth).cyberduckprofile>` the *DRACOON (OAuth) connection profile*.
+- {download}`Download<http://profiles.cyberduck.io.s3.amazonaws.com/DRACOON%20(CLI).cyberduckprofile>` the *DRACOON (OAuth Password Flow) connection profile*.

 ```{note}
 The DRACOON (OAuth) connection profile is bundled by default with Cyberduck.
 ```

+### Password grant OAuth

+To authenticate with your login credentials (username and password), use the _DRACOON (OAuth Password Flow)_ profile.
+Instead of retrieving the authentication code by logging in using a web browser the profile uses the OAuth password flow for authentication purpose.

 ## Client-Side Encryption